LouisJackman/language-x/docs/language-proposal/details/interoperability.md

-  a named dynamically linked library. `extern` types are defined by Sylan itself. `extern` finals refer to extern variables in other compiled artefacts, but won't assume the other artefact actually keeps it constant, thereby employing memory fences on access.
+  a named dynamically linked library. `extern` types are defined by Sylan itself. `extern` finals refer to extern variables in other compiled artefacts, but won't assume the other artefact actually keeps it constant, thereby employing memory fences on access. `extern final` functions, like types, must also be implemented directly in Sylan.
 * Public exposed symbols in Sylan are accessible by either statically linking the result into another executable or by creating a dynamically linked library when building the Sylan program and then referring to it dynamically from